-The following aromatic plant excerpt is from the book, “Botanicals With Benefits: Develop a New Relationship With Your Garden” by Kerry Hughes, and is reprinted with permission.
-Kerry Hughes, MS, principal for EthnoPharm (www.Ethnopharm.com ), is an ethnobotanist, herbalist, and author with a 20-year record of success in natural product development.
+The following aromatic plant excerpt is from the book, “Botanicals With Benefits: Develop a New Relationship With Your Garden: The Aromatic Plants Volume” by Kerry Hughes, and is reprinted with permission.
+Kerry Hughes, MS, principal for EthnoPharm (www.Ethnopharm.com), is an ethnobotanist, herbalist, and author with a 20-year record of success in natural product development.
 Kerry also is committed to Integrative Herbalism and Functional Nutrition through her role at www.BetterThanHealthy.live.
 With a focus on ethnobotanical discovery and strategic innovation, Hughes and EthnoPharm continue to expand the boundaries of biodiversity development, catalyze applied phyto-product breakthroughs, and bring to market new, efficacious, and profitable products that not only heal people but help protect the threatened global biodiversity.

 Aromatic plants are often wonderful to simply enjoy in the garden, as they can waft scents into the air while they bloom day or night.
 However, there are specific ways that aromatic plants can be prepared that allow for their aroma to be enjoyed more fully.
 As will be noted in the following chapters, not all these preparations are appropriate for every plant.
 Sometimes specific plants are best used in a particular manner.
 However, it can be fun to experiment and prepare aromatic plants yourself.
 A few of the most popular methods for preparing aromatic plants are as below: